neuefische/wd-flipped-classroom-curriculum/sessions/agile-workflow-and-user-stories/README.md

 ## Information for Slides: Session Guide

-- start slides with `npm run start` and on your localhost navigate to folder `agile&ScrumSlides`.
+- Start slides with `npm run start`, open your localhost and navigate to the folder `agile&ScrumSlides`.

 > ❗ If students already had the **external Agile Workshop,** the SCRUM Intro: Slides are only needed for a quick recap of the agile content:
 > ask students to recap.
 Show the slides and let them explain